Swastikyadav/visionmad/src/pages/curriculum/html-css/9-display-property-and-inline-block/index.md

 type: "lesson"
 ---

-The box model is one of the most confusing concepts of HTML and CSS.
-But it shouldn't be and it won't be after this lesson.
+So far you learned about two types of HTML elements, block level and inline level elements.
+Now is the time to get familiar with the 3rd type called inline-block element.
 Before diving into the box model, you need to understand the CSS display property and options for it's value.

 ## CSS display options
 Display property determines exactly how an element is displayed on the web page.
 Most commin options for value of display property are **block**, **inline**, **inline-block**, and **none**.